patrickbryant1/MoLPC/README.md

 composed of the supplied sequences and stoichiometry.
 The pipeline is developed for protein complexes with 10-30 chains, but is also functional for smaller protein complexes. \
 \
-Please see the preprint [Predicting the structure of large protein complexes using AlphaFold and Monte Carlo tree search](https://www.biorxiv.org/content/10.1101/2022.03.12.484089v2) for more information.
+Please see [Predicting the structure of large protein complexes using AlphaFold and Monte Carlo tree search](https://www.nature.com/articles/s41467-022-33729-4) for more information.

 # The following sections contains information of how to install and run MoLPC locally.